St. Louis Zoo plans to help save American red wolves

-ST. LOUIS – With only about 20 left in the wild, the American red wolves have proven to be critically endangered species, and The St. Louis Zoo revealed they are making a long-term commitment to help.
+ST. LOUIS – With only about 20 left in the wild, the American red wolves have proven to be critically endangered species, and the Saint Louis Zoo revealed they are making a long-term commitment to help.

-The Zoo announced on Monday they will transform about 20 acres of property it owns in Franklin County, making it a secure home to 12 breeding pairs of American red wolves this year.
+The zoo announced on Monday it will transform about 20 acres of property it owns in Franklin County, making it a secure home to 12 breeding pairs of American red wolves this year.

 The wolves will arrive at the Saint Louis Zoo Sears Lehmann, Jr. Wildlife Reserve from other conservation organizations in 2022.
 It will not be open to the public in order for the animals to learn natural survival skills.